OrdoLuminis/ordoluminis.github.io/_posts/2025-08-03-historic-protestant-position.markdown

 > **The outward evidence to all men is a life of righteousness and true holiness**.
 (Eph.
 4:24; Titus 2:12) (Assemblies of God USA, n.d., sec.
 5 "The Evidences of Salvation" section).

+### 1.1.7 Contemporary Pentecostal/Baptist Hybrids

+#### 1.1.7.1 Original Calvalry Chapel Distincives

+Chuck Smith (2000), from his C2000 commentary on 1 John 3:6–8, writes:

+> 1Jn 3:6 Whosoever abides in him does not **practice** sin: and whosoever **practices** sin has not seen him, neither known him.
+Pretty powerful words.
+It should cause us to examine our own lives. **If I am living a life of practicing sin, I really don’t know Him.
+I really haven’t seen Him.
+If I really know Him, then I’m gonna be free from the practice of sin.**
+>
+> 1Jn 3:8 **He that is practicing sin is of the devil**; for the devil sinneth from the beginning.
+And for this purpose the Son of God was manifested, that he might destroy the works of the devil.
+So again, don’t deceive yourself. <span style="font-weight:bold;color:firebrick;">If you are <span style="font-size:1.2em;color:crimson;">practicing</span> sin, living in sin, you are not of God; you are a part of that rebellion against God, led by Satan.</span> (1Jn 3:6-8)

 <br>
 <hr>